JuliaText/WordTokenizers.jl/README.md

  "+0 (987) - 2344321" # Phone number detected.
 ```

-#### Tips for writing custom tokenizers and your own TokenBuffer Parser/Feature
+#### Tips for writing custom tokenizers and your own TokenBuffer Lexer

-1. The order in which the parsers are written needs to be taken care of in some cases-
+1. The order in which the lexers are written needs to be taken care of in some cases-

 For example: `987-654-3210` matches as a phone number
 as well as numbers, but number will only match upto `987`